 b.
 Does the project have impacts that are individually limited, but cumulatively considerable? ("Cumulatively considerable" means that the incremental effects of a project are considerable when viewed in connection with the effects of past projects, the effects of other current projects, and the effects of probable future projects)?
-Discussion: The extension of Wisteria Lane of road identified in the City's Circulation parallel route to Highway 46 East, by provided connection between the downtown and the A Wisteria Lane connection is a major City-wide the road alignment to Airport Road, and conwill be providing a key parallel roadway reproject would not be individually limited, or Element as an iding improved Airport, which de benefit, whe struct a portion oute for the C n important cond automobile, to will reduce tripereby this project of the road.
-It is a conditional to the result nnection that wi transit, pedestric os on Highway 4 ct will be dedica n this case, since ill provide a an, and bike 46 East.
-The ting land for e the project c.
+Discussion: The extension of Wisteria Lane of road identified in the City's Circulation parallel route to Highway 46 East, by provi connection between the downtown and the A Wisteria Lane connection is a major City-wid the road alignment to Airport Road, and conswill be providing a key parallel roadway reproject would not be individually limited, or of Element as a iding improvaling improvaling, which the benefit, who struct a portion outer for the an important c ed automobile n will reduce to hereby this proj on of the road.
+City, the result onnection that , transit, pedes rips on Highwa ect will be ded In this case, si will provide a strian, and bike by 46 East.
+The icating land for ince the project c.
 Does the project have environmental effects which will cause substantial adverse effects on human beings, either directly or indirectly?
-Discussion: As noted within this environment ntal document, and with the m nitigation measur res outlined in the document, the project's potential to cause what may be considered substantial, adverse effects on human beings either directly or indirectly is negligible.
-Therefore, the project will not cause substantial adverse effects on human beings, either directly or indirectly.
+Discussion: As noted within this environment in the document, the project's potential to cau on human beings either directly or indirectly in ise what may be considered substantial, ad verse effects substantial adverse effects on human beings, either directly or indirectly.